meettyj/Tobacco-on-Twitter/revision/figures/DESCRIPTION_EX1.md

 - weight = retweet + favorite
 - Add weight sentiment as dotted line in the figure we generated before is too messy (so many lines and points).
 Here I created them separately for comparison.
-- Retweet and favorite will be shown in table format.
-Will updated in Overleaf.
+- Retweets and favorites are shown in table format in Overleaf.

 # 1. percentage: ecig, tobacco, flavored tobacco
 <p align="center">